Intercom: Permanent systems

 Traditional intercoms and public address systems are composed entirely of analogue electronics components but many new features and interfacing options can be accomplished with new intercom systems based on digital connections.
 Video signals can be carried as well as voice.
 Digital intercom stations can be connected using Cat 5 cable and can even use existing computer networks as a means of interfacing distant parties.
 Intercom cameras can be used in modern offices and hotels.

 Many schools and office buildings now use audio / video systems to identify visitors trying to gain access to a locked building and can be interfaced with the building's access control system.

 Besides fixed locations, intercom systems are used on many types of vehicles including trains, watercraft, aircraft and armoured fighting vehicles.

 Portable systems

 Portable intercoms are commonly used by special event production crews and professional sports teams.
 Performing arts venues such as theaters and concert halls often have a combination of permanently mounted and portable intercom elements.
 Motorsports race tracks often have both portable and permanent intercom stations mounted at critical points around the racecourse for use by race officials and emergency medical technicians.

+Portable intercoms are also used for motorcycle communication, for example between motorcyclist and passenger, bike-to-bike communication or communication within a pack of riders.
+Intercom mounting systems can be attached to most motorcycle helmets.
+Several different types of technologies can be used, including various types of citizens band radio like for example PMR446, Bluetooth, or dynamic mesh communication (DMC) which is a mesh based intercom system developed for motorcycle communication.